White House Office of Presidential Correspondence

 White House office responsible for handling the U.S. President's correspondence.

 Barack Obama writing a response to one of the ten letters he received each day as president from the White House Office of Presidential Correspondence.

 The Office of Presidential Correspondence is one of the largest and oldest offices in the White House, and is a component of the Office of the White House Staff Secretary.
 In the administration of Joe Biden, the Office of Presidential Correspondence was led by Director Eva Kemp.
 Kemp left the office in September 2021 to become Vice President at Precision Strategies.
 Deputy Director Garrett Lamm was promoted to take over for Kemp after her departure.

 Function

-Presidential Correspondence is responsible for processing all mail, email, and parcels addressed to the president of the United States.
+The Office of Presidential Correspondence is responsible for processing all mail, email, and parcels addressed to the president of the United States.
 The office mission is to listen to the writers' views, experiences, and ideas and coordinate an automated response on behalf of the White House.
 In addition to full-time staff, the Office of Presidential Correspondence retains dozens of interns and volunteers who assist in correspondence analysis, digital response, and the White House Comment Line.

 Correspondence from the president includes greetings, intended as recognition of individual milestones such as birthdays, marriages, and graduations, special letters with custom responses, messages written for particular groups or events, and proclamations, intended to mark annual holidays or national occasions in which a ceremonial document from the president is appropriate.
 Historically, the office has tried to maintain political neutrality.

 In addition to reviewing mail and email, the office is also responsible for: